VladimirVaize/Unity-Developer-Roadmap/Topics/01-Basic-Level/17-Time.deltaTime/README.md

 ---

-### ⭐ Если этот проект был полезен, поставьте звезду на GitHub!
+### ⭐ If this project was useful, put a star on GitHub!